City Guide

 Searching for military-connected Norfolk subjects

 Treat current Norfolk address as potentially temporary.
 Run OCIS Norfolk for current records.
-If the subject is believed to have prior duty stations, the most productive approach is a commercial database search that spans multiple states rather than a Virginia-specific search.
-Virginia Beach OCIS is the most common Hampton Roads supplement for military subjects.
+If the subject is believed to have prior duty stations, a people-search aggregator that spans multiple states is more productive than a Virginia-specific search for finding prior-state records.
+Virginia Beach OCIS is the most common Hampton Roads supplement for naval subjects.
+Our name-based search guide covers the initial anchoring step.

-OCIS Norfolk Circuit Court → OCIS Norfolk General District Court → Norfolk Circuit Court Clerk for property records → Virginia Beach and Chesapeake OCIS for cross-city Hampton Roads context.
-See our court record search guide for national context.
+OCIS Norfolk for Circuit Court and General District Court history, then Virginia Beach and Chesapeake OCIS selections for Hampton Roads context, then Norfolk Circuit Court Clerk for property records and marriage licenses.
+See our court record search guide for national context on Virginia's independent city structure.

 Cross-city Hampton Roads searches

 Norfolk, Virginia Beach, and Chesapeake together account for the majority of Hampton Roads population.
 For any subject described as living in the Norfolk area without a specific address, run all three OCIS jurisdiction selections.
-Portsmouth is also worth adding for subjects with any Portsmouth Naval Medical Center connections.
+Portsmouth is worth adding for subjects with any Portsmouth Naval Medical Center or Norfolk Naval Shipyard connections.

 Before navigating Norfolk's OCIS records, these are the two services I recommend reviewing first.